jayc-1111/block-whiteboard/important-notes.md

   - Changed message handling to use synchronous responses
   - Added proper error handling to prevent crashes

-- **Problem 2**: Modal couldn't create new cards when board was empty
+- **Problem 2**: Modal couldn't create new files when board was empty
-- **Solution**: Added "Create New Card" button in bookmark destination modal
+- **Solution**: Added "Create New File" button in bookmark destination modal
 - **How it works**:
-  - Shows blue "Create New Card" button at top of tree
+  - Shows blue "Create New File" button at top of tree
   - If no categories exist, creates "Bookmarks" category
-  - Creates new card and adds bookmark immediately
+  - Creates new file and adds bookmark immediately
-  - Optionally expands card to show the new bookmark
+  - Optionally expands file to show the new bookmark

 - **Problem 3**: Second bookmark failed to show modal
 - **Root Causes**:
   - Notification error `window.simpleNotifications.showNotification is not a function` breaking execution
   - Modal state not properly resetting after first use
-  - Cards disappearing from DOM when expanded (moved to document.body)
+  - Files disappearing from DOM when expanded (moved to document.body)
 - **Fixes Applied**:
   - Fixed notification error with try/catch and proper function name
   - Enhanced modal close function to properly reset state
-  - Added category ID tracking to cards (`card.dataset.categoryId`)
+  - Added category ID tracking to files (`file.dataset.categoryId`)
-  - Modified board save to include expanded cards
+  - Modified board save to include expanded files
-  - Return card from `addCardToCategory` for proper reference
+  - Return file from `addFileToCategory` for proper reference

 - **Board Save Fix**:
-  - When cards are expanded, they move to `document.body`
+  - When files are expanded, they move to `document.body`
-  - Now checks for expanded cards and includes them in save
+  - Now checks for expanded files and includes them in save
-  - Tracks category ID to know where card belongs
+  - Tracks category ID to know where file belongs
-  - Bookmarks now saved with card data
+  - Bookmarks now saved with file data

 - **Extension Reset**:
   - Added proper error handling in `captureAndSend`